rust-lang/reference/src/attributes/diagnostics.md

 r[attributes.diagnostic.on_unimplemented.repetition]
 If any of the other options appears several times the first occurrence of the relevant option specifies the actually used value.
 Subsequent occurrences generates a warning.

+r[attributes.diagnostic.on_unimplemented.duplicates]
+The `diagnostic::on_unimplemented` attribute may be used any number of times.
+All keys from all uses of the attribute will be used and are subject to the repetition rules.

 r[attributes.diagnostic.on_unimplemented.unknown-keys]
 A warning is generated for any unknown keys.